SchulzLab/TEPIC/README.md

 Here, we provide a brief description on the core funtionality of TEPIC, the computation of TF-gene scores.

 ## Installing TEPIC

+### Using conda

+If you use conda, create the required environment by running

+    conda env create tepic -f conda.yaml

+Then, in the Code/ directory, compile TRAPmulti.cpp

+    g++ TRAPmulti.cpp -O3 -fopenmp -o TRAPmulti

+### Manual installation
 To run *TEPIC* the following packages/software must be installed:
 * Python (minimum version 2.7)
 * [bedtools](https://github.com/arq5x/bedtools2): Installation instructions for bedtools can be found [here](http://bedtools.readthedocs.io/en/latest/content/installation.html).
 Please make sure to add